bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * Optimize feed for chronologically incremental ordering, but accept appending a few edited older entries at the end
 * Allow variable width empty whiteout filler entries so larger feeds may be edited in-place in a bandwidth efficient way

+### Feed priorization

+* First fetch followees who we have mentioned recently
+* Then who we have participated in the same threads with recently
+* Then who have mentioned us recently
+* Then based on most recent post
+* We may condense this information into the order of the follow metadata lines

 ### Instance federation

 * Federate with ActivityPub and Yarn.social instances